AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

 One of the oldest auto insurance companies in the country, Amica stands out for its exceptional customer service.
-It holds a score of 909 out of 1,000 from J.D.
-Power for claims satisfaction — the highest overall — and receives few customer complaints, according to the NAIC.3 Amica is not the cheapest provider on our list, but in exchange for higher rates, you’ll receive an exceptional level of service.
+It holds a score of 746 out of 1,000 from J.D.
+Power for claims satisfaction — the highest of all our top pick providers.
+It also fares well with the 2025 CRASH Network Insurer Report Card, with a B+ grade and 13th place overall among 97 companies.
+Amica is not the cheapest provider on our list, but in exchange for higher rates, you’ll receive an exceptional level of service.

 • pro